OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskItem.SkipRecurrence.md

 ---
-title: TaskItem.SkipRecurrence Method (Outlook)
+title: TaskItem.SkipRecurrence method (Outlook)
 keywords: vbaol11.chm1756
 f1_keywords:
 - vbaol11.chm1756
-ms.prod: outlook
 api_name:
 - Outlook.TaskItem.SkipRecurrence
 ms.assetid: 19eb8a58-a13f-56ca-b742-a3780d8b0bf1
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskItem.SkipRecurrence Method (Outlook)
+# TaskItem.SkipRecurrence method (Outlook)

 Clears the current instance of a recurring task and sets the recurrence to the next instance of that task.